grpc/grpc-dotnet/examples/README.md

 ## [Browser](./Browser)

 The browser example shows how to use [gRPC-Web](https://github.com/grpc/grpc-web) with ASP.NET Core to call a gRPC service from a browser.
+Browser apps have limited HTTP/2 features and need to use gRPC-Web instead.
 This example requires [npm and NodeJS](https://nodejs.org/) to be installed on your computer.

 The gRPC-Web JavaScript client was generated from *greet.proto* using [`protoc`](https://github.com/protocolbuffers/protobuf/releases) with the [`protoc-gen-grpc-web`](https://github.com/grpc/grpc-web/releases) plugin.